*** O'ZBEK TILI * UZBEK LANGUAGE ***

 U kattalar kabi harakat qiladi. – He acts like an adult.

-Men eshik orqali kirilgan. – I entered through the door.
+Men eshik orqali kirdim. – I entered through the door.

 Qishga qadar bu sabzavotni saqlab bo'lmaydi. – This vegetable cannot be stored until winter.